FIT (Faecal Immunochemical Test) Stool Test

 Rasche und sehr gute verständliche Erklärung der Untersuchungsergebnisse!
 Einfach gesamtbildlich betrachtet hervorragend und unbedingt weiterzuempfehlen!
 Die Weiterleitung an meine Krankenkasse ist am Laufen!

-Colorectal cancer is no longer a disease that only affects older people.
-Studies show that the number of diagnoses in younger people between the ages of 20 and 49 is steadily increasing.² Unfortunately, awareness of the disease is often lacking in this age group, which can lead to symptoms being overlooked or misinterpreted .
+Colon cancer is no longer a disease that only affects older people.
+Studies show that diagnoses in younger adults between 20 and 49 are increasing.² In this group, symptoms are sometimes overlooked or misinterpreted, especially when bleeding is mild or intermittent and the toilet bowl looks normal.

 Frequently Asked Questions